 Prior to joining the ASU staff, Gunn served as head coach for Little Rock McClellan (Ark.)
 High School for five seasons (1996-2001), taking the Crimson Tide to the playoffs twice.
 Before McClellan, he served as the boys' head track coach at Watson Chapel High School in Pine Bluff, Ark.
 (1991-95); he also served as the running backs and defensive backs coach at Watson Chapel and helped then go to the AAA playoffs three straight years, winning the 1996 state championship.
 That was the second stop at Watson Chapel for Gunn, who began his career as the linebackers and wide receivers coach there from 1987-89.

 Gunn, a native of England, Ark., who excelled in football, basketball and track at England High School, also coached at Lake Highlands (Texas) High School, where he coached running backs and helped his team to a 1990 conference title.

 After graduating from England High School in 1982, he attended the University of Arkansas, where he played defensive back and running back; as a Razorback, he played in the 1984 Liberty Bowl and the 1987 Orange Bowl.
 He graduated in 1987 with a bachelor's degree in physical education and biological science.

-Gunn is married to the former Aleachia Stephenson of England, and they have two grown daughters - Tiffany, a recent Arkansas law school graduate, and Bethany, who is a junior at Auburn.
+Gunn is married to the former Aleachia Stephenson of England, and they have two grown daughters - Tiffany, a recent Arkansas law school graduate, and Bethany, who is a senior at Auburn.